Tarmil/FSharp.SystemTextJson/docs/Customizing.md

 ### Base encoding

-There are four base encodings available:
+There are four base encodings available.
+These encodings and their names are inspired by Rust's excellent Serde library, although they differ in some specifics.

 #### `AdjacentTag`